What Should I Eat Before and After Going to The Gym?

 However, consuming a well-balanced meal consisting of good quality protein and carbohydrates, combined with a source of healthy fat, within a couple of hours of your session will do the trick in most cases!

-In instances where your workout has been particularly taxing or you need to bridge the gap before your next meal, grab something with an emphasis on protein and carbs, eg. homemade shakes/smoothies like our epic refuel shake.
+In instances where your workout has been particularly taxing or you need to bridge the gap before your next meal, grab something with an emphasis on protein and carbs, eg. homemade shakes/smoothies.
 They are really handy to have post-workout as you are able to pack in plenty of carbs and protein in an easily digestible form.
 Try one with protein powder, milk, berries and oats.

 Pre and post-training nutrition is dependent on the individual and the activity you are taking part in.
 Snacks aren’t essential but can be used as a pick me up pre-session or to bridge the gap before your next meal post-workout.